zerdnem/email-enum/README.md

 ## PwnDB
-PwnDB is a TOR service which contains data from 1.4 billion breach compilations as email:password.
+PwnDB is a TOR service which contains data from 1.4 billion breach compilations.
 Before using `--pwndb` ensure that service tor has been installed, started and listening 9050 port

 Results `python check.py somebody@example.com --pwndb`